 If the minister does not provide a satisfactory explanation, the senator may move a motion without notice relating to the minister’s failure to provide either an answer or an explanation.
 One of the motions that may be moved is a motion requiring the tabling on a specified date of an answer to the question.

-Similar provisions apply to questions taken on notice during estimates hearings which remain unanswered for 30 days or more after the day set by the relevant committee for answering questions.
+Similar provisions apply to questions taken on notice during estimates hearings which remain unanswered after the day set by the relevant committee for answering questions.

 5. Leave of the Senate